mdyzma/twitter_follo/README.md

 A Python app, which can display followers of the followers of account authorized via Twitter.
 Can be deployed to Heroku.

-Application havily inspired by [Miguel's Grinberg Flask oAuth tutorial](https://blog.miguelgrinberg.com/post/oauth-authentication-with-flask).
-UI based on MDB Free and EBM Bootstrap Plugin, available under MIT License and provided by [MDBoostrap.com](https://mdbootstrap.com).
+Application inspiredUI based on MDB Free and EBM Bootstrap Plugin, available under MIT License and provided by [MDBoostrap.com](https://mdbootstrap.com).

 ## Usage